BitcoinDesign/Guide/guide/content-guidelines.md

 # Content guidelines

 Thank your for helping shape the Bitcoin Design Guide.
 We have many different authors with different ideas and voices.
-To ensure a coherent and consistent experience for readers, we collected a few tips on writing here.
+To ensure a coherent and consistent experience for readers, we assembled the below guidelines to help.

 #### Know your reader